krishaamer/green-filter-research/research/literature/sustainability.md

     @fransenStateNationallyDetermined2022 notes that the majority of
     Nationally Determined Contributions (NDCs) are dependent on financial assistance from the international community.

-### Growing Population {#growing-population}

--   According to @theeconomictimesClimateChangeEarth2022, in November
-    2022, Planet Earth’s population reached 8 Billion people.
--   The future population projections in
-    @unitednationsdepartmentofeconomicandsocialaffairspopulationdivisionWorldPopulationProspects2022
-    predict 8.5B people by 2030 and 9.7B by 2050.
--   While population growth puts higher pressure on Earth’s resources, some research shows the effect is more from wasteful lifestyles than the raw number of people (**FIND CITATION**).

-### Ethics and Cruelty {#ethics-and-cruelty}

--   Cruelty free brands
--   Rank companies based on sustainability
--   BCorp
--   ESG
--   Trash found in ocean / nature etc
--   Help you to decide: what to buy, how to save, where to invest
--   Increase your investment point by matching with your contribution /.
--   Point of Sales integration (know the SKU you buy).
-Integrate to the financial eco footprint (no need to scan the product).
-What’s the name of the startup that does this?
--   Precision Fermentation and Cultivated Meat: Meat products without farm animals

 ### Carbon Markets {#carbon-markets}